opensearch-project/project-website/_posts/2025-04-24-Redline-Testing-Comes-to-OpenSearch-Benchmark.md

 - Estimate what amount of load would break the cluster.
 - Convert the estimate to the appropriate number of client threads and the desired target throughput.
-- Manually watch for failures in the OSB logs or cluster dashboards.
+- Manually monitor for failures in the OpenSearch Benchmark logs or cluster dashboards.
 OpenSearch Benchmark recently added support for ramping up clients and throughput during a benchmark run.
 However, users still had to complete several manual steps when benchmarking:

-- Estimate the amount of load that could break the cluster, then convert that estimate into the appropriate number of client threads and target throughput.
+- Estimate the amount of load that could break the cluster, and then convert that estimate into the appropriate number of client threads and target throughput.
-- Monitor the Benchmark logs or cluster dashboard for failures and adjust the load estimate based on the number of errors—raising it if no failures occurred, or lowering it if a significant number were encountered.
+- Monitor the benchmark logs or cluster dashboard for failures and adjust the load estimate based on the number of errors—raising it if no failures occurred or lowering it if a significant number were encountered.
-- Rerun the benchmark with different parameters and loads until reaching the maximum sustainable threshold for the workload.
+- Rerun the benchmark with different parameters and loads until the maximum sustainable threshold for the workload is reached.
-- Iterate until the breaking point and maximum steady state workload intensities are identified
+- Iterate until the breaking point and maximum steady-state workload intensities are identified.

 These time-consuming tasks made it difficult to pinpoint the maximum sustainable throughput.